openearth/xbeach-docs/docs/xbeach_manual.rst

 Waves
 -----

+.. seealso:: Wave boundary conditions are implemented in :f:mod:`waveparams`.
+The
+             latest functionalities, like spatially varying spectral conditions are implemented in :f:mod:`spectral_wave_bc_module`.

 XBeach allows users to include two different options for wave boundary conditions in the model.
 These wave boundary conditions can be applied